Use Case: Privacy-Preserving Consumer Behavior Model Training

 At this point, the request is still a business or research intent rather than protocol truth.

-2. Task Admission and Constraint Binding
+2. Task Admission, Classification, and Constraint Binding

 The system turns that request into authorized protocol work.